Guide to Capital Markets Tribunal Proceedings

 What sorts of sanctions can be ordered against me?

 Sanctions may include financial sanctions and prohibitions on activities in the capital markets.
-The Panel does not have the authority to order jail terms.
+The panel does not have the authority to order jail terms.
 Sanctions are meant to protect investors and the integrity of the capital markets.

-For instance, a Panel may issue an order to:
+For instance, a panel may issue an order to:

 - suspend, restrict or terminate a respondent's registration under securities law;